l-e-webb/asteroidal_projection/README.md

 ## License

-This is a free game made in libGDX, licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives license](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode).
+This is a free game licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives license](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode).
 You are free to redistribute for non-commercial purposes provided you attribute the source and make no changes.
 See  the link for details.

 ## Credits

-Concept, design, programming, visual design: Louis Webb
+Concept, design, programming, visuals: Ashlen ([Tangled Web Games](https://tangledwebgames.itch.io))

 Music: _Rocket_ by Kevin Macleod (incompetech.com)<br>
 Licensed under Creative Commons: By Attribution 3.0 License<br>